-This concludes a basic introduction to Python, necessary for the following sections on using Pandas/NumPy for simple stock return calculations.
+This concludes a basic introduction to Python, necessary for the following sections on using Pandas/NumPy for simple stock return calculations, as well as on using the RIT REST API.
 You should now be able to write a simple set of instructions (a method) in Python, using a pre-defined method (print) and execute it from the prompt.